I love watermelon and I’ve been pretty obsessed with it lately. There’s no denying that this summer melon is refreshing and chock full of nutrients.

 You can make watermelon popsicles!
-Combine them with some other fruit if you so please.
+Combine them with some other fruit if you like blends.
 These no added sugar watermelon strawberry ice lollies are from Shahzadidevje.com

 These watermelon popsicles look SUPER refreshing.

-Or, getchu some strawberry watermelon popsicles from The Domestic Dietitian.
+Or, try some strawberry watermelon popsicles from The Domestic Dietitian.